Welcome to today's edition of the Rush 24-7 podcast.

 I mean, in terms of going on with the story.

-Bottom line is ten years ago, 15 years ago, 20 years ago, the New York Times could lie about this guy, and thereby create an impression that the lead guy on Bush's environmental team quit because he disagrees with Bush, and because the Bush administration is not going far enough to find reasons to blame humanity for global warming, and that would have been it.
+Bottom line is, 10 years ago, 15 years ago, 20 years ago, the New York Times could lie about this guy and thereby create an impression that the lead guy on Bush's environmental team quit because he disagrees with Bush and because the Bush administration is not going far enough to find reasons to blame humanity for global warming.

-This guy could have called the New York Times, demanded a retraction, he would have not gotten it, and that would have been it.
+This guy could have called the New York Times, demanded a retraction.

-The difference today is that when the New York Times or any other news organization lies about someone, there's plenty of opportunity for them to go and correct the record When the original publication that made the error will not touch it anymore.
+The difference today is that when the New York Times or any other news organization lies about someone, there's plenty of opportunity for them to go and correct the record when the original publication that made the error will not touch it anymore.

-And this is this is such a great thing.
+And this is such a great thing.

 This is so positive.